Friday, October 2, 2015

-Taco Casa is a classic regional chain.
-They are based in Gainesville, TX, in far north Texas at the border of Oklahoma.
-They finally put a website up in the last month, and from that I learned they have 33 locations, 32 of which are in Texas.
-I suppose it's strange then, that I first discovered Taco Casa in Durant, their solo Oklahoma location.
-In the early 1990s, my Dad got the bright idea of journeying up to Durant, which is located just over the border from Texas, about once a month, to buy cigarettes from the Indian reservations.
-Gas was cheaper then, of course, and he apparently saved a bundle (God knows he smoked like a chimney).
-I'd tag along on occasion, especially on lazy Saturday mornings (there was no Mrs. RJG back then).
-My deal in the bargain?
-He had to pay for my tacos.
-One stop at Taco Mayo (we'll get to it someday) and one at Taco Casa.
-So the RJG has always been an eccentric, what can I tell you?
-I am my father's son that's for sure.
+Notes: Taco Casa is a classic regional chain.
+They are based in Gainesville in far north Texas at the border of Oklahoma.
+They continue to be in rapid expansion mode, and now are somewhat ubiquitous - especially in Tarrant County.
+I suppose it's strange then, that I first discovered Taco Casa in Durant, one of only 3 Oklahoma locations.
+In the early 1990s once a month, my old man got the bright idea of journeying up to Durant, which is located just over the border from Texas, to buy cigarettes from the Indian reservations.
+Gas was cheaper then (though lately...) and he apparently saved a bundle (God knows he smoked like a chimney).
+I'd tag along on occasion, especially on lazy Saturday mornings (there was no Mrs. RJG in those bygone days).
+Also a compliment about their signage: Taco Casa has the perfect retro cornball look, with the big sombrero and handlebar bigote.
+Awesome.

 Hours: Sunday - Thur 10am - 10pm; Fri - Sat 10am - 11pm